by Chris Woodford. Last updated: September 8, 2018.

 Electrical components are one obvious application.
 Because they can get extremely hot, they need to behave like ceramics but, since they also need to conduct electricity, it helps if they work like metals.
 Cermets offer a perfect solution in components such as resistors and vacuum tubes (valves).
 Crudely, we can think of cermet resistors as a mixture of an insulator (the ceramic matrix) and a conductor (the metal particles), with the type and relative proportions of the two "ingredients" (ceramic and metal) determining the ultimate resistance.

 Machine tools are another increasingly common use for cermets, which offer greater toughness and wear resistance than more traditional materials.
 Titanium carbide (TiC), from which many cutting and drilling tools are made, is a popular choice of cermet for tools used in milling, turning and boring, and for making threads and grooves.
-Typically cermet tools are made from either with titanium carbide alone or with both titanium carbide and titanium nitride (TiN).
+Typically cermet tools are made from either titanium carbide alone, titanium carbide and titanium nitride (TiN), or titanium carbonitride (TiCN).
 Generally, cermets provide higher cutting-tool speeds, better surface finish, and last much longer than traditional tool parts.
 Unlike tools coated in carbide, cermet-coated tools do not wear in the same way but effectively regenerate themselves.

 Photo: Cutting tools made from cermets last longer and produce a better surface finish than traditional carbide tools.
 Photo by Eduardo Zaragoza courtesy of US Navy.